ictunion/main-website-public/content/home-membership/box-3.en.md

 ---
-title: We have your back!
+title: Legal support
 ---
-As a union member you have right to free consultation and representation by a union lawyer and the member base will support you as well through advice and action.
+As a union member you have right to free consultation and representation by a union lawyer.
+The member base will support you as well through advice and action.